lozzahax/lozzax-docs-gitbook/downloads.md

 # 📁 Downloads

 Need some help using our wallets?
 Check out the [Lozzax wallet guides](https://docs.lozzax.xyz/using-the-lozzax-blockchain/lozzax-wallet-guides).
-You can also find out more about [setting up service nodes](https://docs.Lozzax.xyz/using-the-lozzax-blockchain/lozzax-service-node-guides/full-service-node-setup-guide) and [staking](using-the-lozzax-blockchain/lozzax-service-node-guides/staking-to-shared-service-node.md) from our wallets.

 ## Lozzax Wallet downloads

-The Lozzax GUI Wallet is the most user friendly Lozzax Wallet, and is perfect for beginners or those simply looking to send or store their LOZZAX.
+The Lozzax GUI Wallet is the most user friendly Wallet, and is perfect for beginners or those simply looking to send or store their LOZZAX.

 The CLI wallet is for more advanced users, and offers more tools to interact with the Lozzax blockchain.